 In a moment of inspiration, or maybe sheer madness, they named their new born son Christmas Howard Davies, whether this was a blessing or a curse for the incumbent we will never know.

 Had the baby been a girl, no doubt she would have been called Holly, Carol or even Ivy, much less traumatising one would imagine than being called Christmas.

 In the record books Christmas Davies is forever refered to as Howard, and it is under the name of Howard that his distinguished rugby career is chronicled.

-One of the few players to represent Wales either side of the Second World War, he began his rugby playing careers with Burry Port All Blacks, before crossing the Loughor bridge to play for Swansea, from where he won his first international cap against Scotland in 1939.
+One of the few players to represent Wales either side of the Second World War, he began his rugby playing career with Burry Port All Blacks, before crossing the Loughor bridge to play for Swansea, from where he won his first international cap against Scotland in 1939.

-Wales first post war championship international in the 1939 Five Nations tournament was against England in Cardiff in 1947, and Christmas Howard Morris, having moved west from Swansea to Llanelli, was at full back in a match which the home side fielded thirteen new caps, only Davies and Haydn Tanner had been capped previously.
+Wales first post war championship international, in the 1939 Five Nations tournament, was against England in Cardiff in 1947, and Christmas Howard Morris, having moved west from Swansea to Llanelli, was at full back in a match which the home side fielded thirteen new caps, only Davies and Haydn Tanner had been capped previously.

 Wales lost to England that day, 9-6, but they went on to defeat France, (3-0) Scotland (22-8) and Ireland (6-0) that season, with Christmas, or should I say Howard, featuring in every game, with Wales & England emerging as joint Five Nations champions,

 Davies was a superb tackler and had a massive boot on him, his last ever game for Wales was in that 6-0 victory against Ireland in Swansea on 29 March 1947.

 He continued his life in Burry Port, earning his living as a steelworker.

 Having been born on Christmas Day, it seems appropriate that Christmas Howard Davies left this world on another memorable date in the calendar, 5 November 1987.